tfeist12/Obsidian/HPE Notes/Charan Q&A.md

 	- How did you manage to convince upper management to keep K9?
 	- Was this because in that time you learned additional funding had been found or was there discussion as at a higher level
 	- If the reason is the R3 timeline, how we remain confident that there will be a place for us after this release is completed?
-- Communication Improvements
-	- First time I've ever had direct communication with you.
-Perhaps doing a meeting like this more often would be useful
 - Data Intelligence
 	- Is there still a plan to have K9 focus on data intelligence development in the future